Syslog777/psak/README.md

  simpler.
 The second objective is support automated pentesting.
  2. This project can be expanded by writing modules and submitting pull requests

+### Limitations
+- In general, attacks using psak are only effective if the attacker is on the same network as the victim

  ### PSAK Framework
 PSAK is simple to intergrate with, provided a intermediate